stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 ## Transaction Signature Disclosure

-Processes that require the signing of multiple transactions make use an ed25519 signed payload signer proposed in [CAP-40] and the `extraSigners` precondition proposed in [CAP-21] so that all signatures required from the receiving participant are disclosed in the first transaction required by the process.
+Processes that require the signing of multiple transactions make use of an ed25519 signed payload signer proposed in [CAP-40] and the `extraSigners` precondition proposed in [CAP-21] so that all signatures required from the receiving participant are disclosed in the first transaction required by the process.